 - What are serious symptoms that I need to report to you right away?

 - What can I do to manage chemo side effects?
-How can I get as prepared as possible to have a successful course of treatment?
+How can I get as prepared as possible?

 - What kind of things do you want to know about?